cakephp/docs/en/appendices/5-0-upgrade-guide.rst

 Use the Upgrade Tool
 ====================

-Because CakePHP 4 adopts strict mode and uses more typehinting, there are many backwards incompatible changes concerning method signatures and file renames.
+Because CakePHP 5 leverages union types and ``mixed``, there are many backwards incompatible changes concerning method signatures and file renames.
 To help expedite fixing these tedious changes there is an upgrade CLI tool:

 .. warning::
-    The ``file_rename`` command and rector rules for cakephp40, and phpunit80 are intended to be run **before** you update your application's dependencies to 4.0.
-The ``cakephp40`` rector rules will not run correctly if your application already has its dependencies updated to 4.x or PHPUnit8.
+    The ``file_rename`` command and rector rules for cakephp40, and phpunit80 are intended to be run **before** you update your application's dependencies to 5.0.
+The ``cakephp50`` rector rules will not run correctly if your application already has its dependencies updated to 5.x or PHPUnit9.

 .. code-block:: bash